DEVSENSE/phptools-docs/docs/vs/Installation/activation.md

 ![License status](imgs/license-about-window.png)

 This window gives you information about your license status, product version and an option to renew your subscription.

+## Related links

+- [Offline activation](offline-activation).
+How to activate the product license with blocked Internet connection.